 In any case let me know what you think in the Comments section below.
 I'd like to hear from you, especially about the first one.
-Also, if you wish to see more orbs that my camera took or created, as the case may be, take a look at my next blog posted as ENLIGHTENED.

 THE SUMMIT is the first in a series of five Elysium’s Passage narrations regarding a young British philosopher named James Phillips who finds himself living in an altered state of reality while still remaining on earth.

 After experiencing a near fatal fall while climbing to the summit of a remote mountain in the Andes, James awakens in a new dimension.
 He soon encounters two mysterious beings who provide him with a very different perspective on the nature of his existence.
 Over the next year, before his body recovers from the coma, he is challenged to re-examine his understanding about life’s meaning and purpose far beyond anything he previously believed, or could believe.

 An engaging and sometime surreal adventure with intimations of impending romance, the narrative explores the most important questions about life, death, reality and our ultimate destiny.